HarryBryant99/Verification-of-Z3-RUP-Proofs-in-Coq-Rocq-and-Agda/README.md

   Harry Bryant, Andrew Lawrence, Monika Seisenberger, and Anton Setzer: Verifying Z3 RUP proofs with the interactive theorem provers Coq/Rocq and Agda, which appeared in the abstracts of TYPES 2025.
 [Types 2025](https://msp.cis.strath.ac.uk/types2025/)
 - In
   [link](agdaCode/vers1Types2025Workshop/html/)
-  an html version of the Agda code
+  an html version of the Agda code.
   In order to view it download that directory and load from a webbrowser the file [link](agdaCode/vers1Types2025Workshop/html/loadAll.html) which loads the respective agda files